 Date of Birth: 06 Aug 1983 (27)

 Place of Birth: Rotterdam, Netherlands

 Another reason why Van Persie has often been the target of Dutch critics is that the gifted attacker has failed to reproduce his Arsenal form on a consistent basis when he represents Netherlands.

-Van Persie has scored 49 goals in 97 Premier League appearances for Arsenal in the past five seasons, boasting a goal-to-game ratio of 0.505.
-Nevertheless, the attacker has to settle for a goal-to-game ratio of 0.365 for the national side during that same period.
+Van Persie has scored 49 goals in 97 Premier League appearances for Arsenal in the past five seasons, boosting a goal to game ratio of 0.505.
+Nevertheless, the attacker has to settle for a goal to game ratio of 0.365 for the national side during that same period.

 The fact that he scored nine out of his 19 goals for Oranje in international friendlies makes the attacker's stats for Holland even less impressive.

 What's even more worrying is that most of his important goals go back to his earlier years in the national side.
 Van Persie has scored only two goals in competitive games since Euro 2008; one in the 2010 World Cup qualifier against Scotland and one in the World Cup group game against Cameroon.